BGligorijevic/pac-front-end/README.md

 Installed NodeJS (4.4+), add to path
 Usage:

-cd into /voting and run "npm install".
-This will load dependent NPM modules. run "npm start" to start the application on local server, port: 3000.
+From root folder run "npm install".
+This will load dependent NPM modules.
+Run "npm start" to start the application on local server, port: 3000.
 TypeScript is automatically compiled to JS and changes done in the source code are reflected immediatelly in the browser.

 This project is developed as part of PRODYNA Architecture Certification (PAC) course held by Darko Krizic, CTO of PRODYNA AG.